beckyricee/gwa-calc/README.md

 ## License

 ```
-gwa-calc: The quick, responsive GWA calculator for PSHS and college students.
+GWA Calculator: The quick, responsive GWA calculator for PSHS and college students.
 Copyright (C) 2019-2020 Aurel Jared Dantis

 This program is free software: you can redistribute it and/or modify